audreyemeribe/Capstone-Project-BrainStation-/README.md

 # Student-Income-Prediction
 Predicting student's income after enrollment in an institution of higher education

+**The Notebook files contain detailed analysis done on the dataset and the solution proffered

 ## CSV FILE USED
 - test_values.csv
 - train_values.csv